peterto/peterto.github.com/_posts/2012-04-15-an-app-a-week---shortarr.md

 Issues and stuff I could have done better
 -----------------------------------------

+* Write more tests

-So I could have wrote more tests, but, I wanted to get this out of the door, so I didn't catch everything I needed to test.
-I could've used shorter hashes for the shortened URL, but why do more work for myself when Mongo does all the heavy lifting for me.
+  I wanted to get this out of the door, so I didn't catch everything I needed to test.

+* Use shorter hashes for the shortened URL

+  But why do more work for myself when Mongo does all the heavy lifting for me.

+* Making it look pretty.

+  I'm still struggling with overall design.
+Designer, I am not.

 Next App
 ========